ansostuhmieng/resume/README.md

 ### Skills {#skills}

-* Web Development
+* Project<br/>Oversight
-  : Solid understanding of hurdles at each level in software-as-a-service development, from Database to Front-End.
+  : Years of experience working with small teams to successfully accomplish big tasks.

-* Requirement Gathering
+* Web<br/>Development
-  : Proven history of taking Customer requirements from concept to delivery.
+  : Solid understanding of hurdles and solutions at each level in software-as-a-service development, from database to front-end.

-* Project Direction
+* Requirement<br/>Gathering
-  : History of taking small teams and getting things done.
+  : Proven history of working with multiple stake holders to define system requirements, supervise development, and deliver products.

 -----